LOOK: Matthew Stafford throws ugly pick-6 with first pass after signing $135M deal

 Matthew Stafford got off to an ugly start against the Cardinals

-It didn't take long for Mathew Stafford to throw his first touchdown pass of the 2017 season, the problem for the Lions though, is that it went to the wrong team.
+It didn't take long for Mathew Stafford to throw his first touchdown pass of the 2017 season.
+The problem for the Lions, though, is that it went to the wrong team.

 Less than two weeks after signing the largest contract in NFL history, Stafford's regular season got off to the ugliest start possible on Sunday when he threw a pick-six to Arizona's Justin Bethel.
 On the second-and-5 play, Stafford missed his receiver and threw the ball right to Bethel, who returned the pick 82 yards for a touchdown.